kimsh02/awns-rpi5/README.md

 - This project is compiled using CMake and its build configuration should be managed through `CMakeLists.txt`.

-- Script `concorde-macos-arm.sh` installs Concorde/Linkern binary on a Silicon
+- Script `concorde-macos-arm.sh` installs Concorde/Linkern binary on an
-  chip MacOS machine for local development on a Mac.
+  ARM-based MacOS machine for local development if you have a Mac.